WebDevStudios/wp-search-with-algolia/README.txt

 == Changelog ==

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.7.0 =
+* Updated: Moved post sync action from `save_post` to `wp_after_insert_post`.
+This allows for the sync to wait until after post meta and terms have been updated.
+Removes need to click save twice to sync everything.
+* Updated: WP Search with Algolia feature list.

 = 2.6.2 =
 * Fixed: More performance updates and resolutions around WP All Import.